Sweepstakes comparison · Updated May 24, 2026

 Wire, Paxum, USDT-TRC20, Bitcoin, Capitalist

-Best for: Beginners running mobile-CPI, pin-submit, dating SOI; affiliates wanting smartlink simplicity over manual offer-selection
+Best for: Beginners running mobile-CPI, pin-submit, or dating SOI; affiliates wanting smartlink routing over manual offer-selection

 Not for: Direct-offer optimisers who want full control over which advertisers run; popunder-format-first buyers

-Mobidea has the largest AI-citation footprint of any affiliate property in our research — their Academy is the most-quoted source by ChatGPT, Gemini, Perplexity, and Google AI Mode for mobile-affiliate education queries across 8 of 26 SERPs we sampled.
-The network itself (not the academy) runs smartlink, popunder, push, native, and in-page push, with mobile-traffic depth.
-Lisbon, Portugal HQ — founded 2008.
+Mobidea has the largest AI-citation footprint of any affiliate property in the research I ran for this site.
+Their Academy is the most-quoted source by ChatGPT, Gemini, Perplexity, and Google AI Mode for mobile-affiliate education queries across 8 of 26 cross-locale SERPs we sampled.
+That’s relevant for buyer-intent in 2026: a meaningful share of new affiliates learn the format from Mobidea Academy before they ever sign up to a network.

 7